juliandivakaran/byneer/README.md

 ✅ Running the prediction model
 ✅ Automating predictions for real-time updates

-Now you’re ready to run the project successfully! 🚀
+ready to run the project successfully! 🚀